 1. Set clear goals from the start

-If you have a clear idea of the goals you intend achieving through a certain event, then you will be better able to measure its success.
+If you have a clear idea of the goals you intend to achieve through a certain event, then you will be better able to measure its success.
 It is imperative that you define specific objectives for your team before setting up the event.

 Consider what you want your networking session to accomplish for your company.